Things We Lost in the Fire (story collection)

-Things We Lost in the Fire: Stories (Spanish: Las cosas que perdimos en el fuego) is a short story collection by Mariana Enriquez.
+Things We Lost in the Fire: Stories (Spanish: Las cosas que perdimos en el fuego) is a short story collection by Mariana Enriquez, published in 2016 by the Editorial Anagrama.
 Originally published in Spanish, it was translated into English by Megan McDowell in 2017.
+The work has 12 stories framed in the horror genre, in which Enríquez explores social issues such as depression, poverty, eating disorders, inequality and gender violence.
+The name of the work is taken from the album Things We Lost in the Fire, released in 2001 by the American band Low, of which Enríquez is a fan.

 "The Intoxicated Years" was published in Granta.
 "Spiderweb" appeared in The New Yorker.

 Contents

 Literary significance and reception

 Reviews of the collection highlighted Enriquez's dark and haunting style.
 A review in The Guardian called the collection "gruesome, violent, upsetting – and bright with brilliance."
 Jennifer Szalai, writing in The New York Times, wrote "[Enriquez] is after a truth more profound, and more disturbing, than whatever the strict dictates of realism will allow."

 In a review in Vanity Fair, Sloane Crosley was impressed by Enriquez's skill at using supernatural stories to explore Argentina's political turmoil: "In her hands, the country’s inequality, beauty, and corruption tangle together to become a manifestation of our own darkest thoughts and fears."